 BVMS will follow public school closings in regards to snow days.
 When the Bedford public schools close, we close.
-BVMS will open at 9:45 a.m. on days when there is a delayed opening for public schools and will end at the regular times of 11:15 for Lower and Upper Preschool and 11:45 for Kindergarten.
+BVMS will open at the regular time of 8:15 a.m. on days when there is a delayed opening for public schools and will end at the regular times of 11:15 for Lower and Upper Preschool and 11:45 for Kindergarten.
 Disregard Public Kindergarten announcements for closures on these delayed opening days.

 Listen to your local radio program for public school cancellations.
 We ask that you use your own judgment as to whether you should be driving your children to school on delayed opening days.
 The AFA Program will run as usual on delayed opening days.

 We will try to post the closing on our website if school is closed early enough in the morning to do this.
 It is safest to listen to the radio or to watch WMUR TV to see if Bedford Public Schools are closed or delayed.